yagubshukurov/Comics-App/README.md

 To look at commits please look [at this previous repository](https://github.com/yagubshukurov/SwiftUI/commits/master).

 ## Features
 * Pagination of comics with thumbnails
 * Details of comics
 * Search comics
 * Totally implemented in SwiftUI
 * UITests for texts and image in details of comics

 ## How to run
-On the command line clone repository.
+Clone the repository on the command line.
-Open Project in XCode and run on Simulator
+Open project in XCode and run on Simulator
 ```
 git clone https://github.com/yagubshukurov/HW.git
 ```